 To reiterate what we have written in earlier posts: Jim Perrin was the first person Jac’s ‘Welsh’ sister had tried to telephone after she arrived at the hospital at 7 am. that Wednesday and discovered how gravely ill Jac had become.

-She had been offered the use of the staff office whilst telephoning and had continued, unsuccessfully, to try to reach him in between her calls to others which it was also necessary to make (and she was desperately trying to find Jac’s daughter): until, no longer wishing to be away from Jac’s side — the nurses had explained that she would not be rousing from the coma into which she had fallen and might die at any time — she accepted Jac’s ‘first love’s’ offer to continue her efforts to contact Jim Perrin.
+She had been offered the use of the staff office whilst telephoning and had continued, unsuccessfully, to try to reach him in between her calls to others which it was also necessary to make (and she was desperately trying to find Jac’s daughter): until, no longer wishing to be away from Jac’s side — the nurses had explained that she would not be rousing from the coma into which she had fallen and might die at any time — she accepted Jac’s ‘first love’s’ offer, he was in Ulverston in Cumbria, to continue her efforts to contact Jim Perrin.
 He also said that he would try to locate one of Jac’s sons and his girlfriend who were in South America.
 (This, amazingly, he managed to do… ) Continue reading

-It is clear from the details we have shown that the time-line Jim Perrin gave about our sister’s death was false.
+It is clear from the details we have shown that the time-line Jim Perrin gave about our sister’s death was completely false.
 He was not, as he wrote, with Jac when she died ‘as she sank into her last sleep’.
-And there is a marked disparity between what he told her sisters when they rang him on Tuesday night (he had chosen not to telephone any of her family to keep them informed) and his graphic descriptions afterwards, in West, of Jac’s worsening condition.
+And there is a marked disparity between what he told her sisters when they rang him on Tuesday evening (he had chosen not to telephone any of her family to keep them informed and at no point had he done so) and his particularly graphic descriptions afterwards — in West — of Jac’s worsening condition.

-What he told them was noticeably brief and couched in ‘hospital-speak’: he ‘thought she was a little brighter’ — ‘that she was a little better.’
-They were hardly the words of loving concern or ones which shared any meaningful detail; we were aware of a marked inadequacy.
-Might he have telephoned the hospital that day, before, or instead of, going there himself?
+What he told them was noticeably brief and couched in ‘hospital-speak’.
+He ‘thought she was a little brighter’ — ‘that she was a little better.’
+They were hardly the words of loving concern or which shared any meaningful detail; we were aware of a marked inadequacy.
+Might he have telephoned the hospital on that Tuesday, before or instead of going there himself?
 The journey from Jac’s house to Chester takes about an hour; was it what he had been told?
 The words do sound more ‘hospital’ than ‘Perrin’, and he did write, later, in West that actually he drove to Derbyshire — very far indeed from Chester… Continue reading